Versace on the Floor: Music video

 On August 13, 2017, Bruno Mars asked on Twitter: "What you thought I wasn't gonna shoot a video for this silky summer jam?"
 Later, he teased a short preview of the video at the 2017 Teen Choice Awards during his acceptance video after winning Teen Choice Visionary Award.
 During the ceremony, the music video for "Versace on the Floor", featuring American actress and singer Zendaya, directed by Cameron Duddy and Mars, premiered.
 Zendaya said she was asked by Mars to participate in the video.

 In the video Mars and Zendaya exchange flirty glances in a hotel hallway before entering their respective rooms.
 They are both wearing custom Versace clothes.
 Mars is dressed in black pants, a short-sleeved silk button-down shirt, and smoking slippers with gold Medusa emblems, while Zendaya wears a gold chain mail mini-dress.
 There is a purple-toned haze in both rooms.
 Once Mars sits at a purple piano he begins to sing.
 His music has a magical effect on Zendaya who is next door.
-Becoming seduced by Mars's charm and the ballad, she gets "her freak on" next to the wall.
+Becoming seduced by Mars's charm and the ballad, she goes crazy next to the wall.
 Later, her Versace dress unzips itself while she grooves to the music.
 The video ends with Zendaya's gown hitting the floor, followed by a knock on Mars's door.

 To show her appreciation and friendship with Mars, designer Donatella Versace posted an Instagram video featuring the chorus of "Versace on the Floor".
 The video features several models, including Candice Swanepoel and Adrian Chabada, along with Versace herself.
 They lip-sync and dance in "extravagant clothes from the designer".

 Ashley Iasimone of Billboard commented that Mars and Zendaya both dressed in Versace, calling the video "stylish and sensual".
-Mike Wass of Idolator found the music video to be worth the wait, adding "the video has every chance of going viral".
-Vibe's Jessica McKinney felt the chemistry between Mars and Zendaya, saying "things got pretty steamy on set".
+Mike Wass of Idolator found the music video to be worth the wait, adding it "has every chance of going viral".
+Vibe's Jessica McKinney felt the chemistry between Mars and Zendaya, "things got pretty steamy on set".
 Raisa Buner writing for Time dubbed the video "retro-glamorous" and praised it for having a "sensuous treatment" that fitted the song.
 Jennifer Drysdale of Entertainment Tonight called the video "sultry".